 As an artist, I experience Christmas so much that you go to a choir concert, as well as to modern or classical music.
 We, with our program, combine all these different genres into an evening program.
 You will experience something traditional with us, because we all love this time, but also modern technologies and show elements that have not existed before.

 What is your personal favorite song, or your favorite part of the program?

 I have no special favorites in the program.
-I value all songs equally.
+I value all the songs equally.
 Of course, there are songs that are harder to sing.
 But they also make a program more interesting and keep the tension alive.